 We also suggest spay/neuter surgery to take place before a year of age.
 Waiting a little closer to a year of age will allow hormones to do their thing in helping your pup’s growth as well.

 Your puppy will have been started on NuVet supplements, we’re offering this to the pups to try to help ease potential stress issues such as diarrhea & a hit to the immune system during the transition to their new home.
-If you want to continue your pup on the supplement, they’re good for all life stages, you can order from http://www.nuvet.com/795237, remember to select autoship.
+These supplements are suggested to continue to ensure your pup is receiving all beneficial nutrients for a long healthy life.
+If you want to continue your pup on the supplement, they’re good for all life stages, you can order directly from http://www.nuvet.com/795237, remember to select autoship for a discount.
+Can’t beat the price for peace of mind.

 We also write a blog with some training information as well as product reviews and general articles, check it out at bloggingpaws.com.